-- 69 ChinaClear settles securities trades for both the Shanghai and Shenzhen markets (China Connect Markets) by debiting and crediting investors' (including HKSCC) stock accounts by 6:00 pm on T day. - 70 HKSCC conducts four BSRs in CCASS for HKSCC to settle China Connect Securities CNS stock positions with CCCPs. - (a) 1st and 2nd BSR at around 4:45pm and 5:30 pm HKSCC debits the stock accounts of those CCCPs who are holding short positions in China Connect Securities in these BSRs, before HKSCC delivers China Connect Securities to settle any corresponding net short positions with ChinaClear at 6:00 pm on the same day.
-HKSCC follows its CNS allocation algorithm to allocate the shares to those CCCPs who are holding long positions in the relevant China Connect Securities. - (b) 3rd and 4th BSR at around 6:15pm and 7:00 pm HKSCC allocates China Connect Securities that HKSCC receives from ChinaClear at around 6:00 pm to the relevant CCCPs who are holding long positions in these BSRs. - 71 CNS Positions in China Connect Securities may be settled via these four BSRs or through inputting DI. - 72 China Connect Securities allocated to CCCPs' stock accounts for CNS settlement are put on hold until the relevant money obligations have been fulfilled.
+- 75 ChinaClear settles securities trades for both the Shanghai and Shenzhen markets (China Connect Markets) by debiting and crediting investors' (including HKSCC) stock accounts by 6:00 p.m. on T day. - 76 HKSCC conducts four BSRs in CCASS for HKSCC to settle China Connect Securities CNS securities positions with CCCPs. - (a) 1st and 2nd BSR at around 4:45 p.m. and 5:30 p.m.
+HKSCC debits the stock accounts of those CCCPs who are holding short positions in China Connect Securities in these BSRs, before HKSCC delivers China Connect Securities to settle any corresponding net short positions with ChinaClear at 6:00 p.m. on the same day.
+HKSCC follows its CNS allocation algorithm to allocate the shares/ETFs to those CCCPs who are holding long positions in the relevant China Connect Securities. - (b) 3rd and 4th BSR at around 6:15 p.m. and 7:00 p.m.
+HKSCC allocates China Connect Securities that HKSCC receives from ChinaClear at around 6:00 p.m. to the relevant